DataDog/documentation/content/en/infrastructure/containers/container_images.md

 Datadog collects container image metadata to provide enhanced debugging context for related containers and [Cloud Security Management][8] (CSM) vulnerabilities.

-#### Enable Container Image collection
+#### Enable Container Image Collection

 {{< tabs >}}
 {{% tab "Kubernetes (Operator)" %}}

 Image collection is enabled by default with Datadog Operator version `>= 1.3.0`.
-If you are using a previous version, Datadog recommends you to update it to 1.3.0 or a newer one. </br>
+If you are using an older version, Datadog recommends you to update it to `1.3.0` or a newer one. </br>

 {{% /tab %}}